Planning and Operations

 The cost of the systems, people, and infrastructure that support the supply chain: warehouse management systems, transport management systems, customer service teams, supply chain planning, and management overhead.
 These costs are typically allocated as a percentage of throughput or on an activity-based costing methodology.

-What Cost-to-Serve Typically Reveals
+What Does Cost-to-Serve Analysis Typically Reveal?

-Online orders for low-value items are often unprofitable.
-The combination of individual pick and pack costs, last-mile delivery costs, and returns processing means that online orders below a certain value threshold (typically $30 to $60 depending on category and average item value) do not cover their supply chain cost after gross margin is accounted for.
+Online orders for low-value items are often unprofitable.The combination of individual pick and pack costs, last-mile delivery costs, and returns processing means that online orders below a certain value threshold, typically $30 to $60 depending on category and average item value, do not cover their supply chain cost after gross margin.
 Free delivery thresholds are often set too low to offset the actual cost of fulfilment.

 A small number of high-maintenance customers drive disproportionate cost.
 Customers who place frequent small orders, request express delivery, return a high percentage of items, and generate customer service contacts are dramatically more expensive to serve than customers who place consolidated orders and rarely return.
 In some retail businesses, the top 10% of customers by service cost account for 30 to 40% of total fulfilment cost.

 Start with your five largest cost pools.
-Identify the five supply chain cost lines that account for the majority of your logistics spend: typically warehousing labour, outbound freight, last-mile delivery, returns processing, and inbound freight.
+Identify the supply chain cost lines that account for the majority of logistics spend: typically warehousing labour, outbound freight, last-mile delivery, returns processing, and inbound freight.
 Get the total cost for each over the last 12 months.

 Validate with operational reality.
 Share the outputs with your warehouse manager, transport manager, and customer service lead.
 They will immediately tell you where the model aligns with their experience and where it needs adjustment.
 Two or three rounds of validation will produce a model that the operations team trusts and the finance team can use.